tonikelope/coronapoker/README.md

 ## 🔐 Security & cryptography

-CoronaPoker was built with one non-negotiable principle: **nobody should ever be able to cheat, spy or tamper, not even the host.**
+CoronaPoker is built around one security goal: **detect or prevent cheating, spying and tampering even when the host is not trusted**, within the explicit limits documented in the security specification.

 ### Zero-trust deck protocol
-Every card is shuffled and locked collectively by **every player at the table** through a commutative Mental Poker (SRA) protocol, with a zero-knowledge **verifiable shuffle** that every player re-checks independently, so a malicious host cannot peek, duplicate or relocate a card.
+Every card is shuffled and locked collectively by **every human member of the hand's cryptographic ring** through a commutative Mental Poker (SRA) protocol, with a zero-knowledge **verifiable shuffle** that every ring member re-checks independently, so a malicious host cannot silently peek, duplicate or relocate a card in a completed deal.
 Pocket cards stay sealed end-to-end until showdown.
-Community cards unlock per street. **No single participant, not even the host, can see another player's hole cards or peek at the board before it is legitimately revealed**, and each hand is re-shuffled collectively, so distribution is verifiable and unbiasable. *(Built from scratch over Ristretto255, with DLEQ-chained dealing and a Bayer-Groth shuffle.
-Full details in the spec linked below.)*
+Community cards unlock per street. **No single participant, not even the host, can learn another player's hole cards or the board before its legitimate reveal**.
+A participant can still deny service by aborting; the exact abort-bias and collusion limits are documented in the security spec. *(Built from scratch over Ristretto255, with DLEQ-chained dealing and a Bayer-Groth shuffle.)*

 ### Per-nick cryptographic identity & signed actions
-Every player carries a persistent **Ed25519 keypair** stored locally with restricted ACLs (POSIX 0600 / Windows ICACLS-locked).
-Every betting action, every community-card reveal and every showdown reveal is signed under a domain-separated context.
-A **hash chain** ratchets over each hand (`H_{t+1} = SHA-256(record || sig)`), committing every peer to the exact action history, and its closing state folds in the hand's **settlement** (who put in how much and who was paid how much), committing the pot payout alongside the actions.
-Before durable close, every peer enforces exact-cent conservation (`paid + closing carry = contributed + opening carry`) and exchanges signed receipts.
-A conservation error, divergent or missing receipt, or invalid-signature flag stops SQLite close and hand advancement, preserving the open state for recovery.
+Every human player carries a persistent **Ed25519 keypair** stored locally with restricted ACLs (POSIX 0600 / Windows owner-only ACL).
+Betting actions, community and showdown reveals, straddle decisions, Rabbit requests, seat-draw commitments and closing receipts use distinct signed domains.
+A **hash chain** ratchets over each hand (`H_{t+1} = SHA-256(record || sig)`), committing every peer to the exact action history, and its closing state folds in the hand's **settlement** (who put in how much and who was paid how much).
+Before durable close, every peer enforces exact-cent conservation (`paid + closing carry = contributed + opening carry`) and exchanges signed receipts with the currently expected human ring members; controlled departures are excluded because they cannot sign a future close.
+A conservation error, divergent or missing expected receipt, or invalid-signature flag stops SQLite close and hand advancement, preserving the open state for recovery.
 TOFU records the first key seen for a nick; a later different key is accepted as `CHANGED`, replaces the stored key, increments the session count and clears the out-of-band verification flag.
 This transition is non-blocking and has no modal, so compare the identity identicon/fingerprint out-of-band whenever key continuity matters.
-A first-contact identicon dialog lets two players verify each other's pubkey out-of-band.

 ### End-to-end encrypted channels
-All traffic between players is encrypted with **AES-256-CBC + HMAC-SHA256** over keys negotiated via **ECDH key exchange**.
-Anyone on the network path sees only opaque blocks.
-Game state, chat messages and player actions are unreadable.
-The recovery payload reader installs a strict **`ObjectInputFilter` whitelist** (HashMap / String / numeric boxes only, 10 MB cap, 20-deep) so a malicious host cannot exploit Java deserialization gadgets.
+Post-handshake application traffic between a client and the host is encrypted with **AES-256-CBC + HMAC-SHA256** over keys negotiated via **ECDH key exchange**.
+A network observer sees opaque authenticated frames rather than game state, chat or actions.
+The recovery payload reader installs a strict **`ObjectInputFilter` whitelist** (HashMap / String / numeric boxes only, 10 MB cap, 20-deep) so a malicious host cannot supply arbitrary Java deserialization types.

 ### Password-bound keys
 In password-protected games the symmetric channel keys are derived from the password with **HMAC-SHA512** over the raw ECDH shared secret.
-A passive MITM cannot complete the handshake without the password.
+An active network attacker that does not know the password cannot derive a channel key accepted by both endpoints.
+This construction is not a PAKE; use a strong table password and compare the session/identity fingerprints out-of-band when authentication matters.

 ### Context-aware security response
 Structural SRA failures, forged community reveals and unsafe early-cascade requests trigger immediate lockdown or MISDEAL.
 An invalid signed betting `ACTION` is neutralised as a deterministic synthetic fold, recorded in the hand flags and causes receipt consensus to reject the durable close.
 Each response is logged with its precise reason.

 ### Fully decentralised
-Pure P2P, no central servers, no accounts and no third party logs.
-Your game exists only between the machines at the table.
+Peer-hosted, with no external central game server, accounts or third-party hand log.
+Clients connect to the table host, which relays table traffic between the machines in the game.

 > Full cryptographic spec (cascade flow, key schedule, HandStateChain seed, receipt format, recovery fossil layout) lives in **[`docs/SECURITY.md`](docs/SECURITY.md)**.